-Which common vision and glasses myths are fact or fiction?
-Test your glasses genius by taking our mini-quiz — and find a full explanation for each statement below.
+Are these common vision and reading glasses statements fact or fiction?
+Test your glasses genius and read on for a full explanation of each below:

 Looking for more?
 Get an eyeful with these eye doctor myths!